You Attend Because You Want to Grow

 The Campus Ministries Office put together a Daily Bible Reading Calendar to encourage students to systematically engage in the Scriptures everyday.
 Contact Lori Heath about getting a copy today.Can I recommend a chapel speaker?

-Yes, fill out this recommendation form and email it to Lori Heath.How can I learn more about chapel programs?
+Yes, fill out this recommendation form and email it to Lori Heath.How can I get involved with chapel band?

 Chapel Coordinators assist the Campus Pastor in a leadership role for planning, promoting, and conducting public meetings of worship for the Taylor University community.
 They work to foster spiritual growth in all areas of campus.
 If you want to learn more about how you, as a Taylor student, could be a part of leading chapel and being part of this ministry team, contact Lori Heath by phone at 765-998-5360 or by email at email@example.com